markmoxon/elite-source-code-library/versions/demo/4-reference-binaries/README.md

 # Reference binaries for the BBC Micro Elite demo

-This folder contains the binaries from the original sources for the BBC Micro Elite demo on Ian Bell's personal website, as well as reference binaries for the other releases.
+This folder contains the binaries from the BBC Micro Elite demo disc.

-* [source-disc](source-disc) contains the binaries from the source disc on Ian Bell's personal website

-* [sth](sth) contains the binaries from the Stairway to Hell version

-* [sth-for-tape](sth-for-tape) contains the binaries from the Stairway to Hell version when built for tape (i.e. with disc=no)
+* [demo](demo) contains the binaries from the Elite disc on Stairway to Hell

-* [text-sources](text-sources) contains the binaries from the text version of the source code on Ian Bell's personal website

 ---